NE0-578/NE0-578/README.md

-- 👋 Hi, I’m @NE0-578
+- 👋 Hi, I’m @NEO-578
-- 👀 I’m interested in ...Earth & DA UniXverse
+- 👀 I’m interested in ...Earth & DA UniXVerse
 - 🌱 I’m currently learning ...DEvOPs_MUSIC_LINUX_DOCKER_PhotoOPs
-- 💞️ I’m looking to collaborate on ...DEvOPs_MUSIC_PhtOPs
+- 💞️ I’m looking to collaborate on ...ALL
 - 📫 How to reach me ...N/A
 - 😄 Pronouns: ...N/A
 - ⚡ Fun fact: ...N/A